Arch-Network/book/src/program/utxo.md

 # UTXO (Unspent Transaction Output)

-UTXOs are fundamental to Bitcoin's transaction model and are used in Arch Network to anchor program state.
+UTXOs (Unspent Transaction Outputs) are fundamental to Bitcoin's transaction model and serve as the foundation for state management in Arch Network.
+Unlike account-based systems that track balances, UTXOs represent discrete "coins" that must be consumed entirely in transactions.

+## Core Concepts

+### What is a UTXO?
+- A UTXO represents an unspent output from a previous transaction
+- Each UTXO is uniquely identified by a transaction ID (txid) and output index (vout)
+- UTXOs are immutable - they can only be created or spent, never modified
+- Once spent, a UTXO cannot be reused (prevents double-spending)

+### Role in Arch Network
+- UTXOs anchor program state to Bitcoin's security model
+- They provide deterministic state transitions
+- Enable atomic operations across the network
+- Allow for provable ownership and state validation

 ## UTXO Structure

+The `UtxoMeta` struct encapsulates the core UTXO identification data:

 ```rust,ignore
 use arch_program::utxo::UtxoMeta;